macrocks/Architect-Documentation/docs/APIGovernance.md

 https://docs.mulesoft.com/mule-runtime/latest/cryptography-pgp

 2. data at transit
+Onw Way SSL

+Mutual (Two Way) SSL

-3. secure properties or configurations
+4. secure properties or configurations
 Secure Configuration Properties
 You can encrypt configuration properties as another security level for your applications.
 To create secure configuration properties, review the following process: